michal-flaska/ue5_tutorial/NOTES.md

-## What I learned, that I didn't know before
+## Took some notes from what I learned in the tutorial

 ### Landscape:
 - You can hold shift while using tools (like sculpt) to inverse them.